Waylon Payne: Early life

 Payne was born in Nashville, Tennessee, the son of guitarist Jody Payne and Grammy Award-winning country singer Sammi Smith.
 His father became a longtime picker for Willie Nelson; his mother toured with Waylon Jennings.
 Payne is named after Jennings, who is his godfather.
 Due to the divorce of his parents and their heavy touring schedules, when he was about four months old Payne's mother placed him with her brother and sister-in-law, Bob and Yvonne, in Vidor, Texas.
-Although he spent summers out on the road with his mother, he lived with his uncle and aunt, who were strict Christians, until he was about age 18.
+Although he spent summers out on the road with his mother, he lived with his uncle and aunt, who were strict Christians, until he was 18.
+Payne, who is gay, revealed in an interview with CBS This Morning that his uncle had sexually abused him and that he disclosed the abuse when he came out as gay.
+His extended family did not believe him and they ostracized and disowned him entirely.

 After high school, Payne enrolled in a seminary to become a minister.
 Payne had also acquired a taste for beer, marijuana, and popular music, which made his downfall complete in the eyes of his aunt and uncle.
 "I haven't seen them since," he has said.
 "I was branded a sinner and basically disowned."